mako-framework/docs/08_learn_more/00_sessions.md

 $this->session->get('name');
 ```

 You can also tell the method to return a custom value if the key you're looking for doesn't exist.
-The default return value for non-existing items is NULL.
+The default return value for non-existing items is `null`.

 ```
 $this->session->get('name', 'John Doe');